cameraui/sdk/go/docs/api/plugin.md

 	type AudioDetectionInterface interface {
 	    // TestAudio runs detection on an audio buffer captured by the UI test
-	    // panel; metadata carries the input MIME type (mpeg/wav/ogg).
+	    // panel; metadata carries the input MIME type.
 	    TestAudio(audioData []byte, metadata AudioMetadata, config map[string]any) (*AudioDetectionResponse, error)
+	    // DetectAudio runs detection on a pre-decoded audio frame.
+Called from
+	    // automation / benchmark pipelines.
+	    DetectAudio(audio AudioFrameData, config map[string]any) (*AudioDetectionResponse, error)
 	    // AudioSettings returns the JSON schema used to render the
-	    // audio-detection settings form in the UI.
-Return nil for no schema.
+	    // audio-detection settings form in the UI, or nil for no schema.
 	    AudioSettings() ([]JsonSchema, error)
 	}